-Although there were fewer respondents that identified as women that had experienced violence (12 percent), women reported experiencing physical violence as often as men 40 percent and 42 percent, respectively).
-When it came to reports of sexual violence, women reported that they experienced sexual
+Although we had relatively fewer respondents that identified as women that had experienced violence (12 percent), we noted that women reported experiencing physical violence as often as men (resp.
+40 percent and 42 percent) but when it came to their reports of sexual violence, their reports of being victims of sexual violence were disproportionately higher (40 percent) than those of men (15 percent) (see Chart 8).